yichiang/plain-language-checker/README.md

 - [The up-goer five text editor](https://splasho.com/upgoer5/#) by Theo Sanderson
 - [Grammarly readability score](https://www.grammarly.com/blog/readability-scores/)

+However, these tools are aimed at readability and while they do overlap in some ways with plain language writing, these tools don’t target plain language writing directly.

 # Methodology

 We created a simple website.
 The users can enter their article or text.
 Our software will run a list of checkers and validators based on [PlainLanguage.Gov](https://www.plainlanguage.gov/).
 For this website, we choose ReactJS to build the front-end and store our code in a [public GitHub repository](https://github.com/yichiang/plain-language-checker).
 It allows the public to modify and contribute to the code.
 We also choose a free GitHub Page to host the website.
 Therefore, it encourages everyone to clone our repository, and set up their GitHub page for free.